XBShu/node-rest-shop/README.md

-I'm using this project to learn how to build a RESTful API
+I'm using this project to learn how to build a RESTful API by following the Node.js tutorial by Academind on YouTube.